lapiks/molten-engine/README.md

 - SDL2 for windowing, input, sound...
 - GLM for linear algebra
 - GLAD for loading OpenGL functions
-- vk-bootstrap for simplifying the initialization of Vulkan
+- vk-bootstrap for simplifying the Vulkan initialization